 Patience and practice breeds confidence in your own riding, something clear to see for experienced riders - and if the examiner on the day can see you’re confident it shows them you know what you’re doing.
 Which can only help!

 Day 4 - Module 1 motorcycle test day

 Test day!
-We covered last bits of prep in the morning, with a run through of the full Mod 1 test.
+We covered the last bits of prep in the morning, with a run-through of the full Mod 1 test.
 My Mod 1 was in Ipswich (37.5 miles away) so we had a bit of a ride there to enjoy first off.
 I made use of the time on-road by making sure my counter-steering was on point, particularly for the hazard avoidance.
-The ride to and from Ipswich isn’t really a “lesson” but I was still under instruction, so I had the chance to go through last bits of prep with Jim in my ear and keeping an eye on my riding.
-Either way it’s valuable time in the saddle which means you’re constantly learning.
+The ride to and from Ipswich isn’t really a “lesson” but I was still under instruction, so I had the chance to go through the last bits of prep with Jim in my ear and keep an eye on my riding.
+Either way, it’s valuable time in the saddle which means you’re constantly learning.

 We arrived in Ipswich for the first time, took a quick look around the area local to the test centre in preparation for Mod 2, making sure I knew the nuances of the local roundabouts and roads near the test centre – to be fair this massively helped my confidence in the Mod 2 as I had an idea of where I should be on the road, so starting off on a good foot.

 I was all ready to go with my bike parked up in the bay, and we saw another rider taking her mod 1 before mine.
 Not sure whether this was a good thing or not because waiting for mine was nerve-wracking enough, let alone watching someone else go through theirs, but she did really well and passed!